Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/04-upgrading-to-v1.11.md

 ### Deprecation warnings enabled by default

-Starting in dbt Core v1.11, deprecation warnings from JSON Schema validation will be enabled by default when validating your YAML configuration files (such as `schema.yml` and `dbt_project.yml`) for projects running using the Snowflake, Databricks, BigQuery, Databricks and Redshift adapters.
+Deprecation warnings from JSON schema validation are now enabled by default when validating your YAML configuration files (such as `schema.yml` and `dbt_project.yml`) for projects running using the Snowflake, Databricks, BigQuery, and Redshift adapters.

 These warnings help you proactively identify and update deprecated configurations (such as misspelled config keys, deprecated properties, or incorrect data types).

-Specifically, the following deprecation warnings will be raised by default:
+The following deprecation warnings will be raised by default:
 * [CustomKeyInConfigDeprecation](/reference/deprecations#customkeyinconfigdeprecation)
 * [CustomKeyInObjectDeprecation](/reference/deprecations#customkeyinobjectdeprecation)
 * [CustomTopLevelKeyDeprecation](/reference/deprecations#customtoplevelkeydeprecation)